 Journalists lack morals and ethics

 If there is any profession that lacks ethics, you can count Journalism out.
 It is bound by strong code of ethics under the Constitution.
 However, some unscrupulous people have evaded the profession who exhibit high levels of unprofessionalism.
-It is highly recommended to finish a two years Diploma or a four years Degree course in other to be well equipped as a media person.
+It is highly recommended to finish a two years Diploma or a four years Degree course in order to be well equipped as a media person.
 The various programmes teaches ethics, conducts and practises in which journalists must operate.
 These ethics include, proper dressing, use of proper language, correct forms of verbal and non verbal communication, writing skills, media law and ethics, and what have you.

 No training needed